+'''

-width= $\langle length \rangle$, height= $\langle length \rangle$, depth= $\langle length \rangle$, italic= $\langle length \rangle$ (required)
+width=\langle length \rangle, height=\langle length \rangle, depth=\langle length \rangle, italic=\langle length \rangle (required)

+'''

 Specifythe width of characters in character class i, the height, the depth and the amount of italic correction.
 All characters in character class i are regarded that its width, height, and depth are as values of these fields.

-But there is one exception: if 'prop' is specified in width field, width of a character becomes that of its "real" glyph.
+But there is one exception: width field can be 'prop'.
+This means that width of a character becomes that of its "real" glyph.

+'''

-$left=\langle length \rangle$, $down=\langle length \rangle$, $align=\langle align \rangle$
+left=\langle length \rangle, down=\langle length \rangle, align=\langle align \rangle

+'''

 These fields are for adjusting the position of the "real" glyph.
 Legal values of align field are 'left', 'middle', and 'right'.
 If one of these 3 fields are omitted, left and down are treated as 0, and align field is treated as 'left'.
-The effects of these 3 fields are indicated in Figure 1.
+The effects of these 3 fields are indicated in Figure 3.